Be honest: are you doing everything you can to hype up your app’s users and keep them in the loop?

 This is precisely why it’s important to take a step back and decide which product updates, changes, or improvements are truly email-worthy.

 Unless you’re in a high-stakes niche – like finance or security – you should think twice before sending out a mass product updates email to customers.
+If you want to play it safe, only save ‘em for your biggest rollouts.

 While most SaaS and e-commerce companies can send out similar product emails, other businesses – like those in the fashion niche – can’t send out product update emails as frequently.

-It doesn’t make sense for Forever 21 to send out an email every time a new pair of sandals is available in their online store.
+For example, it doesn’t make sense for Forever 21 to send out an email every time a new pair of sandals is available in their online store.
 However, it does make sense for a finance tool to let customers know a new security feature has been added to the platform.

 - On your website.
 You can use banners, widgets, or pop-ups on your website to announce minor changes or improvements.
 For example, if you want to let customers know that your tool now supports a new file format, you could create a banner instead of sending out an email.